qaissdashti/google_apple_apps/README.md

 # google_apple_apps

-##An analysis of the best free english apps on apple and google play stores.
+## An analysis of the best free english apps on apple and google play stores.
-This isan excersie of running dictionaries and function with each other.
+This is an excersie of running dictionaries and function with each other.
 Some finding may help in the view of app development.

+## No modules have been used, just python